-Remember trade shows can be an incredibly effective, but they can also be a complete waste of time and money if you don't plan well enough in advance.
+Remember trade shows can be incredibly effective, but they can also be a complete waste of time and money if you don't plan well enough in advance.
 Additionally, a trade show can be a waste of time if you don't use the momentum of the event to your advantage, read our 10 Things To Do After Attending a Show.

 About Valley Box

 Valley Box's packaging experts develop specialized solutions for trade show crates which require additional planning to design the interior so that display components can be conveniently removed and loaded on location while maintaining proper protection during transit.